Step 2: Before You Submit

 Penn State requires initial and continuing (every 3 years) education in the protection of human research participants for individuals involved in the conduct or oversight of human participant research.
 The training is offered through the Collaborative Institutional Training Initiative (CITI Program), a division of BRANY.

 NIH-funded investigators and staff involved in the conduct, oversight, or management of clinical trials must be trained in Good Clinical Practice (GCP).
-GCP training is available through CITI.
+GCP training (FDA or social/behavioral) is available through CITI.

 All CITI training requirements for relevant study personnel must be complete before approval can be granted for any CATS IRB submission involving the use of human subjects in research.